googoojoy/pet-simulator-99-script/README.md

 # pet-simulator-99-script 2024

+updated script for new event and live update every saturday copy & paste into injector: loadstring(game:HttpGet('https://rentry.co/d9zy7yck/raw',true))()

+Auto Upgrade RNG Upgrades
+Auto Craft Dice 2 , Mgea , mega 2
+auto hatch on x luck on every 10 summons will only use mega 2 on lucky instead of waisting them u can use mega up upto 9 then mega 2 on 10 for luck roll auto collect all dices from shop 24/7

 Titanic only !
 Dupe Titanic Kitsune Fox 3 times in 24 hours auto if left online playing